nathanRamaNoodles/Noodle-Synth/README.md

 * **You can play more than one note at the same time**
 * Cool Features
   * Pause/resume Song
-  * Reverse direction of song
+  * Play song forward and backwards!! :D
   * skipTo a favorite part in the song(The hardest to program, but it was worth it)

 ## Disadvantages(Soon to be fixed)